Sage-Bionetworks-IT/lambda-finops-cost-rules/README.md

 These URLs can be also constructed by appending the API Gateway paths to the CloudFormation domain.

 ### Response
-This lambda will produce the example output when provided with the example external state and default parameters:
+This lambda will produce a JSON string representing cost category rules based on external state (current AWS account tags and output from another lambda).
+Example state and its expected output are listed below.

 #### Example External State
 The lambda queries two remote sources for their current state: the current chart of accounts from `lambda-mips-api` and current account tags from AWS Organizations.